 3. Not Increasing Food Intake During the Day

 Babies only NEED to eat every few hours over 24-hours for just a short time (until they’ve reached and surpassed their birth weight and are at least 11 lbs).
-If they are still waking after that phase has passed, it could be because they have fallen into a habit of eating in the night.
+If they are still waking after that phase has passed, it could be because they have fallen into a habit of eating at night.
 To prevent this, make sure that they are meeting their dietary needs throughout the day.
-I found once we started cereal in the evening I knew they could go longer at night and I didn’t jump up to feed them right away.
+I found once we started cereal in the evening, I knew they could go longer at night, and I didn’t jump up to feed them right away.
 I would try their pacifier or letting them self soothe for a few moments before beginning a nighttime feeding.